Healthbooq

 Block Play and Construction: Why Building Things Matters for Development

-Blocks are possibly the most researched toy in educational history.
-From Friedrich Froebel, who placed wooden blocks (the "Froebel Gifts") at the cent...
+Blocks may be the most studied toy in educational history.
+From Friedrich Froebel placing wooden blocks (the "Froebel Gifts") at the centre of his kin...

 4 min read